technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 platform's core features and start optimizing your customer service operations.

-## Task 1: Sign Up for Dynamics 365 Customer Service Trial
+### Task 1: Sign up for Dynamics 365 Customer Service Trial

 1. Begin by opening your preferred web browser and navigating to the
     <https://www.microsoft.com/en-us/dynamics-365/products/customer-service>